KeelyRetzloff/promofeed/README.md

 ## TVM PromoFeed built by Keely Retzloff

 This project was created through create-react-app, scripts to control project are attached below.
-Please do not attempt to use my code or creative work without permission.
+Please ask for permission before using code.

 ## Available Scripts